-James Moneypenny was the son of James Moneypenny and Annie Caldwell Moneypenny (nee Savage).
+James Moneypenny was the son of James Moneypenny Sr. and Annie Caldwell Moneypenny (nee Savage).
 He was born at Birkenhead, Cheshire, England on February 19, 1922.
-At the time of his birth, his family moved to Ireland to Birkenhead just across the Mersey River from Liverpool where his father worked in the shipyards as an electrician.
-On the 23 of January, 1923, James' father accompanied by his brothers John and William, they emigrated to the United States and settled in New York City arriving there on January 30.
+At the time of his birth, his family moved to Ireland, Birkenhead just across the Mersey River from Liverpool where his father worked in the shipyards as an electrician.
+On the 23 of January 1923, James' father accompanied his brothers John and William, who emigrated to the United States and settled in New York City arriving there on January 30.
 They took up jobs in the Brooklyn Navy Yard.
 James, aged four and his mother Annie followed on June 23.

 Moneypenny successfully completed his training and became a qualified Parachutist on September 6, 1944.
 He embarked to the UK and was initially attached to 1 Canadian General Reinforcement Unit before being transferred to 1 Canadian Parachute Training Company on 7 December.

 Moneypenny finally had the opportunity to put his training into practice when he parachuted into Germany on March 24, 1945, during Operation Varsity.
 This was the largest airborne assault in history and helped secure a foothold across the Rhine River in Western Germany.

 After the war ended Moneypenny was discharged from the military on January 22, 1946.
 For his service, he was awarded the France and Germany Star, the 1939-45 Star, the Canadian Volunteer Service Medal with Clasp, the Defence Medal and the War Medal 1939-45.

 He returned to civilian life and eventually moved to the U.S. with his wife Clara to live out the remainder of his life.

 Pictures and information courtesy of Bob Moneypenny & Gloria Moneypenny